 What to expect and what to prepare now that the rainy season in the Philippines has officially started?

-Lately, thunderstorms and heavy rains are constant occurrences every day.
+Lately, severe thunderstorms and heavy rains are constant occurrences every day.
 You may find yourself sweating while doing your morning chores and pulling out an umbrella in the afternoon.
-But it is still May, and it is supposed to be the beach season still, you might think.
-However, only halfway through this May, the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) has already announced the start of the rainy season in the Philippines.
-Now, we officially say goodbye to the summer monsoon and welcome the days of tropical storms and tropical cyclones.
+However, only halfway through May, the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) has already announced the start of the rainy season in the Philippines.
+Now, we officially say goodbye to the dry season and welcome the days of tropical storms and tropical cyclones.

 What are the climate and seasons in the Philippines?

-According to PAGASA, the Philippines has a maritime and tropical climate.
+According to the weather bureau PAGASA, the Philippines has a maritime and tropical climate.
 This means we experience a relatively high temperature, humidity, and abundant rainfall.
-Technically speaking, there are only two major seasons in the Philippines: the rainy season (June to November) and the dry season.
-Furthermore, the dry season is divided into the cool dry season (from December to February) and the hot dry season (from March to May).
-This May, the rainy season came early.
+Technically speaking, there are only two major seasons in the Philippines — wet and dry season.
+Furthermore, the dry season is divided into the cool-dry season (from November to February) and the hot-dry season (from March to May).
+This month, the rainy season came early.

-For tourists who want to visit the Philippines for the beaches, this means putting off their plans.
+For tourists who want to visit the Philippines for the beaches, this means putting off their plans after monsoon breaks and end of total rainfall.
 However, this does not mean that every part of the country experiences the same weather.
 For one, the average annual rainfall and average temperatures during the wet season vary per area.
 In other parts of the country, there is also no well-defined dry season to consider as the summer months.

 What to expect during the rainy season in the Philippines?